drevops/git-artifact/README.md

   --cleanup-age=3
 ```

+Each `--cleanup-pattern` value is either a comma-separated list of shell globs
+(e.g. `feature/*,bugfix/*`) or a single regular expression wrapped in slashes
+(e.g. `/^feature\/[^\/]+$/`).
+The option is also repeatable, so patterns can be
+supplied across several flags or straight from an environment variable.
+A branch
-Any branch in the _destination_ repository that matches `--cleanup-pattern` and
+in the _destination_ repository is deleted when it matches any of the patterns
-whose last commit is older than `--cleanup-age` days is deleted.
-The branch that
+and its last commit is older than `--cleanup-age` days.
+The branch that was just
-was just pushed and the _destination_ repository's default branch are never
+pushed and the _destination_ repository's default branch are never deleted.
-deleted. `--cleanup-pattern` is required - it is the only way to identify the
+`--cleanup-pattern` is required - it is the only way to identify the branches
-branches created by your deployments - and is matched as a shell glob.
-Add
+created by your deployments.
+Add `--dry-run` to preview deletions without
-`--dry-run` to preview deletions without performing them.
+performing them.

 Because deletion uses standard Git, this works with any remote (GitHub, GitLab,
 Bitbucket, self-hosted), not only GitHub.